andresperez120/underground-music-explorer/README.md

 ### How do we generate recommendations? (`get_recommendations.py`)
 This script is the heart of the recommendation engine:
 1. **Takes your favorite artist:** You enter an artist you like (the "seed").
-2. **Finds similar artists:** It uses the Last.fm API to find artists similar to your seed artist, and gets their top tracks (these are likely to be familiar to you).
+2. **Finds similar artists:** Uses the Last.fm API to find artists similar to your seed artist, and gets their top tracks (familiar discoveries).
-3. **Finds underground artists:** It also looks up other artists in the same genre(s) from the CSV database, but only those with low listener counts (the "underground" ones), and gets their top tracks (these are likely to be new discoveries).
-4. **Mixes the results:** It combines tracks from both groups, removes any duplicates, and creates a playlist that balances familiar favorites with hidden gems.
+3. **Identifies genres dynamically:** Determines the seed artist's genre(s) from the database, including both solo entries and collaborations.
+4. **Calculates smart thresholds:** For each genre, computes the 25th-75th percentile listener range to define "underground but discoverable."
+5. **Finds underground artists:** Searches the database for artists within the underground range for those genres.
+6. **Mixes intelligently:** Combines tracks from both streams using the "adventurous" slider to control the familiar/discovery balance.

+### Machine Learning Artist Clustering
+The app features an **"Explore Artist Clusters"** tab that uses unsupervised machine learning to reveal patterns in the electronic music landscape:

+**Features Used for Clustering:**
+- **Artist Popularity (Log-Transformed)**: Raw listener counts are log-transformed to handle the extreme skewness in music popularity data
+- **Genre Mainstream-ness**: A calculated metric representing how "mainstream" vs "niche" each genre is based on average listener counts

+**Why Log Transformation?**
+- **Extreme skewness**: Most artists have <10k listeners while top artists have millions
+- **Better clustering**: Prevents mega-popular artists from dominating all cluster assignments
+- **Meaningful patterns**: Captures that the difference between 1k→10k listeners is as significant as 100k→1M listeners
+- **Algorithm efficiency**: Creates balanced clusters based on popularity tiers rather than raw numbers

+**Interactive Features:**
+- **Adjustable cluster count**: Users can select 3-7 clusters to see different levels of granularity
+- **Dynamic cluster descriptions**: Automatically generates meaningful names like "Mainstream Giants," "Underground Favorites," etc.
+- **Cluster insights**: Shows average popularity, top genres, and example artists for each cluster
+- **Interactive visualization**: Plotly-powered scatter plot with hover details and genre color-coding

 **In summary:**
+- `get_artists_by_tag.py` builds the comprehensive artist database
+- `get_recommendations.py` uses dynamic thresholds and smart mixing for personalized playlists
-- `get_artists_by_tag.py` builds the big list of artists and their popularity.
+- **Machine learning clustering** reveals the hidden structure of electronic music popularity and genre relationships
-- `get_recommendations.py` uses that list (plus real-time API data) to create a custom playlist for you, blending what you know with what you might love next.

 ---